Gospel of Matthew Intro

 Year Written: Somewhere between the years 70 AD and 110 AD

-Language: Ancient Greek and or possibly Aramaic
+Language: Ancient Greek and some Aramaic

 The Gospel of Matthew stands out as an extraordinary account of the life of Jesus Christ.
-Its goal is to present Him as the long-awaited Jewish Messiah.
+Its goal is to present Him as the long-awaited Jewish Messiah and King.
 Aimed primarily at a Jewish audience, Matthew's Gospel portrays Jesus as "the new Moses," drawing clear parallels between the lives of these two pivotal figures.
 By comparing their origin stories—found in Exodus 1-2:10 and Matthew 2—readers can see the intentional echoes of Baby Moses' story in the birth of Jesus, emphasizing His role as the fulfillment of Jewish prophecy.

 Structure and Significance